 Ali returned from his “workshop” in a state of extreme excitement and transformation which I would have attributed to some kind of new age practice like “primal screaming” or having one’s chakras balanced.
 Ali was not very articulate about exactly what this program called “permaculture” was all about but he was convinced that I would benefit greatly!
 I demurred, telling Ali of my plans to find a real profession and make lots of money.

 I was 45 years old, having failed as a farmer, and struggling to become a “grownup” by getting a real profession through a professional testing and employment company in Albuquerque, NM.
 Through their profiling program I was guaranteed to discover my strongest talents and skills and then land a real job.
 The last thing I was looking for, was another tangent leading me astray.
-Ali insisted that I had to at least attend an upcoming weekend permaculture workshop conducted by the founder, Bill Mollison, and I finally agreed, once he offered to pay for the weekend.
+Ali insisted that I had to at least attend an upcoming weekend permaculture workshop conducted by the founder, Bill Mollison, and I finally agreed, once he offered to pay.

-When Mollison started to speak I was further dismayed when he spoke in a dialect of English that I found incomprehensible!
+When Mollison started to speak I was further dismayed when he spoke in a dialect of English that I found incomprehensible.
 I later found out it was Tasmanian English and that I wasn’t the only one who didn’t understand his speech.
-It took me a few hours to work out this strange accent but once I did I was totally fascinated; after two days I was a total convert to the idea of this design science called permaculture.
+It took me a few hours to work out this strange accent but once I did I was totally fascinated; after two days I was a total convert to the idea of this design science called Permaculture.